samblg/hurricane/README.md

 make

+### Build Hurricane usin gmake
+Enter target/build/linux/x64/Release and type:

+    make install

+The nimbus and supervisor will be built into target/bin/linux/x64/Release.
+The demo project will submit a sample word count topololgy.

 ### Build Hurricane using Kake
 #### Brief Introduction to Kake
 Kake is a building system following the the "convention over configuration" paradigm